-Currently, Sister Andre serves in the laundry at Scholastica Convent, where she operates the “big machines” and is responsible for laundering the always-needed supply of towels, sheets, linens, aprons, and other washable items, such as those used in liturgical celebrations.
-Sister Andre, in her distinctive white (or occasionally black) religious habit, can frequently be seen trotting in sprightly fashion between Scholastica Convent and Annunciation monastery, picking up or delivering items entrusted to her care.
-For larger items, she has worked out a cooperative venture to ensure that large and bulky laundered items reach their intended destinations safely, for Sister Andre, even though boundless in energy, is of slight build.
-In addition to her duties in the laundry, Sister Andre also zips to and from town, driving sisters to and from their various appointments, and running necessary errands.
+Sister Andre served in the laundry at the former Scholastica Convent, where she operated the “big machines” and was responsible for laundering the always-needed supply of towels, sheets, linens, aprons, and other washable items, such as those used in liturgical celebrations.
+Sister Andre, in her distinctive white (or occasionally black) religious habit, can frequently be seen trotting in sprightly fashion between Annunciation Monastery and the University of Mary where she visits and sips coffee with friends.

 For Sister Andre, as for all Benedictines, there is no separation between spirituality and work.
 With an infectious smile and a twinkle in her eye, she describes her relationship with the saints and the powers of heaven, and how she incorporates her faith into her daily routine.
-Calling on heavenly assistance to help her in her work, she invokes the angels of Scripture by naming her washer Raphael and her dryer Gabriel.
+Calling on heavenly assistance to help her in her work, she invoked the angels of Scripture by naming her former washer Raphael and her dryer Gabriel.
 Jesus, Mary, St. Joseph, St. Anthony, Brother Andre, St. Michael, and St. Jude are of special importance to her.
 She also has a “personal angel” who accompanies her wherever she goes.
-When Sister Andre is about to go on an errand or an appointment, she announces to the one at the front desk in the monastery, “Check me out – me and my angel!”
+When Sister Andre left the monastery to do an errand, she announced to the person at the front desk in the monastery, “Check me out – me and my angel!”

 Clearly, Sister Andre has found happiness in religious life.
 Her unique blend of good humor, spiritual wisdom, simplicity of living, and dedication to her work is simply delightful!